LouisBarranqueiro/ZPareo/README.md

 ### Procedure

-1. Add the project to your IDE (developed with IntelliJ 14)
+1. Add the project to your IDE
 2. Run the SQL script ```database/creation_database.sql``` and  ```database/datasets_database.sql```
 3. Start your java application server
 4. Run a Maven install